 Litepanels has announced the latest panel in the Astra family.
 The Astra 1X1 Bi-Color Soft takes the portable, high intensity, mixed-temperature goodness of the original panel and adds a diffusion face to allow a much softer light cast.
 The Litepanels Astra is fast becoming an industry standard when considering a 1X1 panel.
 It provides an accurate high intensity bi-color light that can be both battery and AC powered.
 It’s just got better with inclusion of a diffused new face creating a fantastic soft portable key light solution.
 I’ve owned and used the original Litepanel 1X1 Bi-Color for close to a year now, it’s become my number 1 go-to key light due to its no fuss AC/batt powering options, high power output and fantastic color accuracy that is well maintained throughout the zoom and kelvin temperature range.
 When I’m using the Astra 1X1 as a key light, 90% of the time it’s through a 1 or 2 stop silk flag.
 The remaining 10% of the time it’s used on its own as I don’t have the time/space/free hands to carry a silk modifier.
 The new Astra 1X1 Bi-Color Soft gives you soft-light results right out of the bag; there is now less of a requirement to take a flag kit with you to soften you key light.
 Of course, a silk flag setup gives you much more control over the quality of the light.
 You can alter the distance of the flag to subject and light source to get different results; a flag is generally bigger in surface area than a 1X1 panel also so at face value the flag setup will be softer.
 However having a soft face built in is a fantastic solution for where you require a quick and/or compact setup, one that leaves you no time or space to add additional modifiers.
 Of course heavy diffusion comes with reduced light output.
 I’ll update this article with information on whether the Astra 1X1 Bi-Color Soft has an increase in power compared to the original Astra to compensate for the extra diffusion.
 Either way, you can take comfort in the fact that the Astra is four times the power of the original Litepanels 1X1.
 EDIT: I caught up with Litepanels today at BVE and the Astra Bi-Color Soft is the same power as the original.
 When powered via AC it really packs a punch.
 It does a great job on batteries too (power output on batteries less than AC); make sure you’re equipped with high draw V-locks (look for 110W+ max discharge figures) to ensure the light doesn’t cut out at high brightness.
 The Astra 1X1 Bi-Color Soft will make a great key light for corporate talking heads as well as news & events filmmakers and even documentary and narrative.
 Anywhere that requires soft, accurate light with the ability to alter brightness and temperature, the Litepanels Astra B-Colour Soft would be a good consideration.Read more

-Watch all other episodes of ON THE COUCH so far by clicking here!
-On the go?
-Subscribe to the Cinema5D ON THE COUCH audio and video podcasts on iTunes!
+Watch previous episodes of ON THE COUCH & ON THE GO by clicking here!
+Visit our Vimeo and YouTube playlists, and subscribe to the podcast on iTunes!
 In episode 25 of ON THE COUCH, I was happy to welcome filmmaker O’Connor Hartnett and Mark-André Voss from F&V Lighting.
 We started off by talking about how lighting for film has changed with technology over the past 10 years or so.
 O’Connor mentioned that LED lights became a standard in his lighting kit for smaller and medium-sized productions.
 Especially daylight balanced lights were only available in huge sizes like HMIs, with added ballast, huge power consumption and flicker issues – albeit with an enormous output of light.
 Now with LEDs, O’Connor said we are more flexible.
 Mark said that there is an obsession with CRT values when measuring light quality, however that is only one aspect of the quality of light – it depends on many different factors that cannot be reduced to one denominator.
 He recommends assessing the quality of light always in the circumstance it’s used for.
 He said it also depends on the digital camera used, because every sensor type (like CCD or CMOS) sees light differently, and even among those sensors there are huge differences.
 We then moved on to the product range of F&V with the various lights they produce in the LED range, which they focus on.
 According to Mark, LEDs will tremendously develop in the future, and there will be much brighter and stronger LED lights in the future.
 We also compared the Kinoflo type of light with LED lights and how the “multiple shadows issue” with 1×1 lights can be overcome.
 In the next segment of this episode of ON THE COUCH, we talk about the increasing light sensitivity of cameras and what that means for shaping light and shadows on-screen.
 Please visit our sponsors’ websites to keep new episodes of ON THE COUCH coming!
 Thanks to G-Technology, Røde Microphones, Movidiam, FilmConvert & F&V.Read more

 Litepanels has announced a new 1X1 LED panel.
 The Litepanels Astra is a bi-color modular design providing light up to 4 times brighter than its predecessor.
 In an upcoming episode of our talk show “ON THE COUCH“, my colleague Nino Leitner hosted Ali Ahmadi from Litepanels (along with other Vitec Videocom representatives) who presented the new 1×1 in person.
 (The episode will be posted within a week.)
 The Litepanels Astra takes on quite a sleek appearance, with the power supply relocated to the yoke making room for a user switchable fan and modular control panel.
 The fan can be turned on and off, and is key to achieving its 4 times brighter status (with the fan turned off, the Astra can provide up to x2 times its predecessor).
 The light is bi-color providing both tungsten and daylight LEDs, Fading either up and down provides any temperature in between.
 Unfortunately Litepanels do not provide an exact CRI rating, but is quoted to have “Superior color reproduction” with a “High color rendition (CRI)”.
 The yoke is has been re-designed so that it is curved.
 This is nice as it gives the light more flexibility; you have a greater angle of adjustment before the yoke gets in the way of your light beam and casts a shadow.
 The modular control panel can be inserted quickly.
 Litepanels state that this is designed to offer the user with a selection of control panels, presumably enabling the user to save costs if they don’t want certain features.
 The current optional control modules offers DMX in/out control and a digital interface to monitor information such as brightness and color values.
 Key features of the Litepanel Astra: – Aluminum I-beam core construction – Higher intensity = Longer throw = Wider effective beam spread – High color rendition (CRI) – Adjustable (daylight to tungsten), accurate color temperatures – Completely silent passive cooling mode – Ultra-quiet active cooling mode with double light output – No noticeable color shift throughout the entire range – Flicker-free at any frame rate or shutter angle – Optional communications module allows the brightness, color temperature, and cooling mode to be controlled via DMX512 protocol (Additional module options under development) – Optional yoke mounted Gold Mount® or V-Mount battery plates – Field replaceable fan module and external power supply – Aluminum accessory mounting points and lens/filter rails – Durable, industry standard 3-pin XLR locking power connector – x2 ¼-20 mounting points on Yoke And the Specification: Size: 17.7 x 16.3 x 5.3” / 45 x 41.3 x 13.4cm Weight: 7 lbs. / 3.2kg Maximum Power Draw: 110W Power Supply: 24V DC via AC Adapter Power Requirements 13-24V DC / 100-240VAC DMX via RJ45 (Optional Communications Module)Read more